Protective denial guards your client from its opposite- intrusions. Intrusions take the form of...

 It may be hard to believe there is an upside to intrusions, but there is.
 As with most aspects of how our psyche operates, there is more than one side to the story.
 Intrusions are attempts to confront the trauma.
 Our minds cannot forget what has not been remembered.
 In order to really resolve something and make it part of our life experience, it needs to become part of our life story.

-You might explain to your client that traumatic experience, until it becomes a part of us, has the potential to be reexperienced in its original form— that is, as a trauma.
-However, when it becomes a part of you, it is a puzzle piece that fits into and together with the rest of you.
-Each time there is an intrusion, there is an opportunity to deal with the trauma and make it a piece of the puzzle that is you.
-The intrusion can become an opportunity to think about the trauma in order to understand it and its meaning, to put it in perspective, and to resolve it by putting it into place.
+Explain to your client that traumatic experience, until it becomes a part of us, has the potential to be reexperienced in its original form— that is, as a trauma.
+However, when it becomes a part of your client, it is a puzzle piece that fits into and together with the rest of your client.
+Each time there is an intrusion, there is an opportunity to deal with the trauma and make it a piece of the puzzle that is part of your client.
+The intrusion can become an opportunity for your client to think about the trauma in order to understand it and its meaning; to put it into perspective; and to further resolve it.

 The goal in this process is to no longer have the trauma be a puzzle piece that is floating off by itself, out of your control.
 Each intrusion is a chance to capture that piece and make it yours.

-- Hybels-Steer PhD, Mariann; Aftermath: Survive and Overcome Trauma; Simon & Schuster: New York; 1995
+- Hybels-Steer PhD, Mariann; Aftermath: Survive and Overcome Trauma; Simon & Schuster: New York; 1995.
+(Edited)